1992 MLB Japan All-Star Series

 The 1992 MLB Japan All-Star Series was the fourth edition of the championship, a best-of-eight series between the All-Star teams from Major League Baseball (MLB) and Nippon Professional Baseball (NPB), then-called All-Japan.
+For the first game, an exhibition matchup started against Nippon's Yomiuri Giants club - the first of its kind - at its home, Tokyo Dome.

 MLB won the series by 6–1–1 and Mark Grace was named MVP.